Willusson/Pim/README.md

 Right now, I am actively competing in official CTF tournaments, also acting as an active OSINT analyst and Red Team penetration tester on the 0nix.cc platform 😝.

-In the future, I will releas my projects here as soon as they are completed, with my ultimate goal being to build a career in BigTech 😝.
+In the future, I will releas my projects here as soon as they are completed.
+And my ultimate goal being to build a career in BigTech 😝.

 ## Contact ⚡
 * Telegram: @uvpip
-* Mail: May Be soon)
+* Mail:n May Be soon)